alexbevi/alexbevi.github.com/_posts/2023-07-04-how-many-connections-is-my-application-establishing-to-my-mongodb-cluster.markdown

 _Connections from a Single Threaded `MongoClient`_

 With this configuration, a single connection (`c1`) will be established to each [replica set member](https://www.mongodb.com/docs/manual/core/replica-set-members/), or if the cluster is [Sharded](https://www.mongodb.com/docs/manual/sharding/) each [`mongos`](https://www.mongodb.com/docs/manual/core/sharded-cluster-query-router/) present in the seed list when the `MongoClient` was created[^2].
 This single connection will be used for data operations as well as to perform [server monitoring](https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-monitoring.rst#single-threaded-monitoring).

+> Note that when connecting to a Sharded Cluster using a [DNS Seed List](https://www.mongodb.com/docs/manual/reference/connection-string/#dns-seed-list-connection-format) connection string, the [`srvMaxHosts`](https://github.com/mongodb/specifications/blob/master/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst#srvmaxhosts) URI option can be configured to limit the number of `mongos`' that will be connected to.
+{: .prompt-tip }

 > Assuming a cluster with 3 nodes, each `MongoClient` instance would create 3 connections.
 {: .prompt-info }